microsoft/FluidFramework/packages/runtime/ink/README.md

 - Use PointerEvent.getCoalescedEvents(), along with the bundled coordinate updates to improve rendering fidelity and hang resistance

 ## Canvas consolidation
-- Merge InkCanvas and OverlayCanvas
+- Replace client-ui's InkCanvas and OverlayCanvas with ink's InkCanvas, or remove them.
-- Update the Canvas component, FlexView, and FlowContainer to use the merged canvas.
+- Consider splitting the new InkCanvas control into input/output, to enable reuse of input handling across multiple renderers.

 ## Wet ink and ink drying
 - Distinguish wet/dry ink in the data model